Skip to content

 provider := openai.New(apiKey.Expose())

-type IrisError struct {
+type ProviderError struct {

-Code string // Error code
+Code string // Provider error code

-Message string // Human-readable message
+Message string // Error description

-Cause error // Underlying error
+Err error // Underlying/wrapped error

 }